 - Add water if you prefer the thin consistency of the curry.

-- Refrigerate the leftover potato curry which can be used for up to 4 days.
+- Refrigerate the leftover potato curry, which can be used for up to 4 days.

-Follow me on Youtube, Facebook, Pinterest, Instagram or Twitter to see more tips and delicious food recipes.
+Follow me on YouTube, Facebook, Pinterest, TikTok, Instagram, or Twitter for more tips and delicious food recipes.

 Equipment